Different Types of Shadows in Photoshop

 Shadow Creation Process

-A professional image editing company like ours enhances product images by adding realistic and visually appealing shadows.
+A professional image-editing company like ours enhances product images by adding realistic and visually appealing shadows.
 Shadow creation involves the careful application of natural shadows, reflection shadows, and drop shadows.

 Designers ensure the smooth and proper adjustment of shadows to enhance the final image.
 This process is often linked with clipping path service, where designers first outline the object, cut it from the background, and then create shadows that suit the image’s angle and lighting.